rio-sanjuan/home-school/Topic Notes/Interview Questions/Technical/What is the difference between bagging and boosting?.md

-# What is the difference between bagging and boosting?

 Both Bagging and Boosting and ensemble learning methods, which combine the decisions from multiple models to improve the model's performance, with each working in different ways.

 ## Bagging